 that let's you plunk bare 3.5" or 2.5" SATA SSD or HDD drives into it's slots and connect via Thunderbolt.
 Such drive docks are favored by Mac and PC bench technicians for quick mounting and easy drive cloning, backup and file transfer tasks.

 Seagate has a long history with both PC and Mac computer users - since the dawn of personal computers really.
-They were an early player in the ThunderBolt drive market with it's versatile, exchangable multi-interface 'Go-Flex' and 'Backup Plus' desktop and portable drives.
+They were an early player in the Thunderbolt drive market with it's versatile, exchangable multi-interface 'Go-Flex' and 'Backup Plus' desktop and portable drives.
 However, these have been discontinued after Seagate acquired LaCie.
-As a brand, Seagate is now leaning towards Enterprise and Cloud solutions that don't involve ThunderBolt.
+As a brand, Seagate is now leaning more towards Enterprise and Cloud solutions, leaving LaCie to the PC and Mac consumer markets.

 WD - Western Digital